lukifer23/StreetSpec/README.md

    ```

 3. **Configure environment variables**
    Create a `.env` file in the project root and add a Google Maps API key that has the Maps JavaScript API, Places API, Street View Static API, and Street View depth access enabled.
-Provide the key for both the renderer (`VITE_…`) and Electron main process (`GOOGLE_…`) so depth requests work everywhere:
+Provide the key for both the renderer `VITE_GOOGLE_MAPS_API_KEY` and Electron main process `GOOGLE_MAPS_API_KEY` so depth requests work everywhere:
    ```env
    VITE_GOOGLE_MAPS_API_KEY=YOUR_API_KEY_HERE
    GOOGLE_MAPS_API_KEY=YOUR_API_KEY_HERE